 - Protein-mineral interactions and their role in the function of hard tissues

-- Oral host defense mechanisms in caries and periodontal disease
+- Oral host defense mechanisms in periodontal disease

 - Salivary gland development